christian-byrne/clementine/README.md

 - [ ] small image/svg/icon property for items/stylists/etc.
   - [ ] use in tables
   - [ ] use in ....
-- [ ] Create model page
+- [x] Create Stylist page
-  - [ ] merge n existing styles indicating n weight for each
+  - [x] merge n existing styles indicating n weight for each
-  - [ ] merge existing style with new photos drag and drop
+  - [x] merge existing style with new photos drag and drop
 - [x] Dress page
   - [x] choose from stylist list (table mapping user pkeys to saved or accessible Stylist pkeys)
   - [x] choose input items from closet (table which includes Item records)